paritea/CSE-587-Midterm/README.md

 # CSE-587 Midterm Project

-This repository contains the code and experiments for my midterm project in CSE-587.
+This repository contains the code and experiments for our midterm project in CSE-587.
 The main focus is on an ablation study of a bidirectional LSTM model for text classification.
 The final optimized model is implemented in the notebook `cse587-midterm-project-experiment.ipynb`.

 ## Experiments